OmdenaAI/uae-chapter-dust-solar-panels/README.md

-# United Arab Emirates Chapter - Machine Learning Approach to Detect Dust on Solar Panels in UAE.
+# Machine Learning Approach to Detect Dust on Solar Panels in UAE.
 A Contribution toward Optimizing Cleaning Plan

 ## Contribution Guidelines